anonymousreview085/AIED2026/README.md

-This repository contains supplementary materials for a submission to AIED 2026
+This repository contains supplementary materials for a submission to AIED 2026:

+- Brainstorming prompts
+- Generated rubrics for open-ended questions